matty-tran/DH110-2021F-MattyTran/assignment08/README.md

 ## Design Statement

 Through my design, I hoped to create a product that was intuitive and accessible to the user.
-I hope that this application helps to make the lives of users more convenient.
+I hope that this application helps to make the lives of users more convenient, showing that good design can be a tool to help people in their lives.

+## Competitor Analysis

+When [reviewing Washington state's websites](https://github.com/matty-tran/DH110-2021F-MattyTran/blob/main/assignment01/assignment01.md) for the Department of Education and the Department of Transportation, I found a great amount of disparity of how well the two were designed.
+The Department of Education's website followed many of Nielson's 10 heuristics and was a very functional website.
+On the other hand, the Department of Transportation looked out-dated, and while conducting [usability testing](https://github.com/matty-tran/DH110-2021F-MattyTran/tree/main/assignment02) of the site, user's found the website difficult to navigate and took much longer than expected to complete some tasks.
+This gave me a clearer idea of what kinds of things user's expect when navigating to these sites.

-## COntextual Inquiry
+## User Research

-When conducting the contexual inquiry, I focused on Washington State's governmental website for the [Department of Transpotation.](https://kingcounty.gov/depts/transportation/metro.aspx) This gave me context as to how public transportation in the King County area works, as well as some of the struggles that users have in their daily lives.
+I focused on Washington State's governmental website for the [Department of Transpotation.](https://kingcounty.gov/depts/transportation/metro.aspx) This gave me context as to how public transportation in the King County area works, as well as some of the struggles that users have in their daily lives.
 The two issues about which users had complaints were 1) a lack of sufficient information available on maps apps as well as the King County website, and 2) a reliance on the physical Orca Card and ticketing.
 The website claims that the Orca Card is something meant to be the "easiest, healthiest way to pay your transit fares..."
 This made me consider how an app could work with an Orca Card to create something that was truly easy and convenient for users.
 [Read more...](https://github.com/matty-tran/DH110-2021F-MattyTran/tree/main/assignment03)

+## UX Storytelling

+Using personas, scenarios, and empathy maps, we can take a step back from our position as a designer and try and understand the needs of our users.
+Doing so can allow us to remove any of the biases that we already have or developed during interviews or research.
+The main themes that came up across my personas and tasks was that users are concerned with environmentalism and convenience.
+As a group of people that takes public transportation regularly, users would prefer not to waste resources on constantly printing out transportation tickets.
+Additionally, people who are on a schedule to catch their public transportation may often be in a rush and forget their transportation card, in which case a digitized version would be very convenient for them.
+I kept these two ideas in mind when creating my product.
+[Read more...](https://github.com/matty-tran/DH110-2021F-MattyTran/tree/main/assignment04)